hammadsadi/bi-cycle-store/README.md

 # 🚲 Bicycle Store API

-A Node.js and Express.js-based API designed to manage a bicycle store.
-The API enables users to add products, place orders, and calculate total revenue
+A Node.js, Express.js and MongoDB based API designed to manage a bicycle store.
+The API enables Admin can Create Bicycle and Manage and users can Create Account place orders and Complete Payment using ShurjoPay.

 ## 🚀 Features

-1. **Add Bicycles:** Add product details such as type, price, and quantity to the database.
+1. **Order Bicycles:** Users can place orders with Product id and Quantity.
+Total Price and User Info Automatically Calculate and Added from Backend.
-2. **Order Bicycles:** Users can place orders with a valid email address.
+2. **Payment System:** User Can pay Using ShurjoPay Payment Gateway.
-3. **Revenue Calculation:** Retrieve the total revenue generated from orders.
+3. **Profile Manage:** User Can Create and Update Personal Profile Information.

 ## 🛠️ Installation and Setup